-territory, including drug-trafficking routes.
-In 2008, the Colombian Constitutional Court stressed in a landmark ruling the systematic and extensive nature of sexual violence perpetrated during the half-century conflict and underlines that sexual violence is 'a habitual, extensive. systematic and invisible practice in the context of the Colombian armed conflict', perpetrated by all armed actors - being state forces, guerrilla groups and paramilitaries.
-198
+extensive nature of sexual violence perpetrated during the half-century conflict and underlines that sexual violence is "a habitual, extensive, systematic and invisible practice in the context of the Colombian armed conflict", perpetrated by all armed actors - being state forces, guerrilla groups and paramilitaries.192

-A survey supported by Oxfam, regarding the prevalence of sexual violence, conducted between 2001-09 in 407 municipalities, established a 17.58% rate or 489,687 women that endured a form of sexual violence.
-It is estimated that 14.779 women were raped by armed forces and 5,402 women were victim of forced pregnancy by armed actors.
-199 However, this consists of only one estimate during a nine-year lapse.
-The high prevalence of CRSV stands in hard contrast with the complete lack of official data, especially with regard to children born as a result of the sexual violence, during the whole conflict.
-One of the reasons for the data gaps is the recent ending of the five decades long key conflict between the state and the FARC by the 2016 peace agreement.
-No systematic collection of data exists around the number of children born of sexual violence, their identity and their plight.
-In 2015, the former Special Representative of the Secretary-General on Sexual Violence in Conflict, Zainab Hawa Bangura, expressed concern about the sexual violence perpetrated in Colombia and the lack of accountability, while also stressing the 'silent issue of children born out of rape, their unique challenges, needs and the support they require'.
-202 ibid; J Neenan, 'Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict' (Centre for Women, Peace and Security, London School of Economics 2018) 33; Corte Constitucional (CC) Auto 092 (14 April 2008) Protección de los derechos fundamentales de las mujeres víctimas del desplazamiento forzado por causa del conflicto armado (Auto 092/2008).
+75. A survey supported by Oxfam, regarding the prevalence of sexual violence, conducted between 2001-2009 in 407 municipalities, established a 17,58% rate or 489,687 women that endured a form of sexual violence.
+It is estimated that 14,779 women were raped by armed forces and 5,402 women were victim of forced pregnancy by armed actors.193 However, this consists only one estimate during a nine-year lapse.
+The high prevalence of CRSV stands in hard contrast with the complete lack on official data, especially with regard to children born as a result of the sexual violence, during the whole conflict.
+One of the reasons for the data gaps is the only recent ending of the five decades long - key conflict between the state and the FARC, by the 2016 peace agreement.194 No systematic collection of data exists around the number of children born of sexual violence, their identity and their plight.195 In 2015, the former Special Representative of the Secretary-General on Sexual Violence in Conflict, Zainab Hawa Bangura, expressed concern about the sexual violence perpetrated in Colombia and the lack of accountability, while also stressing the "silent issue of children born out of rape, their unique challenges, needs and the support they require".196